Cranberry Maple Oatmeal Scones

 Frequently Asked Questions

 Yes!
-You can either opt to freeze the dough before you bake it (it should last for up to two months) or freeze baked scones (before glazing or frosting) for up to a month.
+You can freeze the dough before baking for up to 2 months, or freeze baked scones (unglazed and unfrosted) for up to a month.
+Thaw overnight in the fridge, then bake or reheat as directed.

 Cranberry Maple Oatmeal Scones